tamberg/fhnw-phycom/00/README.md

 - Skills — what you can learn by doing it yourself and with others.
 - Resources — where you find additional, high quality information.

+### Target group
+This course can be attedned by students from both, HSI and HTU.